person-al/pathfinder-solidity/README.md

 #### Rendering

-- There are currently two ways the token can be rendered (it changes based on the historicalInput value).
+There are currently two ways the token can be rendered (it changes based on the historicalInput value).
 There's the diamond poem shape:

 ![](./assets/diamond-start.svg)

 and a linear version:

 ![](./assets/line-start.svg)

+Note that both examples are showing the initialized state, where currStep is 0 and path is [1,0,0,0,0,0,0,0,25].

 (more examples in [Rendering Examples](#rendering-examples) below)